 This course is designed to help the student learn the mathematics needed to perform personal and business operations effectively and efficiently.
 Students will use mathematics in applications involving investments, retailing and accounting practices, and financial statements.
-Prerequisites: Successful completion of the course: MATH090M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.
+Prerequisites: Successful completion of the course: MATH090M with a grade of "C" or better, placement or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.